Rookie QB progress reports: How the 13 drafted look so far

 Round 2, No. 76 overall

 Rudolph has shown off his arm strength, has a good touch on the deep ball and seems to be adjusting well to the offensive scheme.
 In OTAs, Rudolph hasn't made any major mistakes but has played it relatively safe and overthrew a few receivers.
 The under-center exchanges were a problem early in rookie camp.
-Overall, Rudolph is about what the Steelers expected, an intriguing down-the-road option. -- Jeremy Fowler
+Overall, Rudolph is about what the Steelers expected: an intriguing, down-the-road option. -- Jeremy Fowler

 Kyle Lauletta, New York Giants